grafana/pyroscope/docs/sources/operators-guide/mimir-runbooks/_index.md

 - Check if the runtime config has been updated on the affected replicas' filesystem.
 Check `-runtime-config.file` command line argument to find the location of the file.
 - Check the affected replicas logs and look for any error loading the runtime config

-### MimirBadRuntimeConfig
+### FireBadRuntimeConfig

-This alert fires if Mimir is unable to reload the runtime config.
+This alert fires if Fire is unable to reload the runtime config.

 This typically means an invalid runtime config was deployed.
-Mimir keeps running with the previous (valid) version of the runtime config; running Mimir replicas and the system availability shouldn't be affected, but new replicas won't be able to startup until the runtime config is fixed.
+Fire keeps running with the previous (valid) version of the runtime config; running Fire replicas and the system availability shouldn't be affected, but new replicas won't be able to startup until the runtime config is fixed.

 How to **investigate**:

 - Check the latest runtime config update (it's likely to be broken)
-- Check Mimir logs to get more details about what's wrong with the config
+- Check Fire logs to get more details about what's wrong with the config

-### MimirFrontendQueriesStuck
+### FireFrontendQueriesStuck

-This alert fires if Mimir is running without query-scheduler and queries are piling up in the query-frontend queue.
+This alert fires if Fire is running without query-scheduler and queries are piling up in the query-frontend queue.

-The procedure to investigate it is the same as the one for [`MimirSchedulerQueriesStuck`](#MimirSchedulerQueriesStuck): please see the other runbook for more details.
+The procedure to investigate it is the same as the one for [`FireSchedulerQueriesStuck`](#FireSchedulerQueriesStuck): please see the other runbook for more details.

-### MimirSchedulerQueriesStuck
+### FireSchedulerQueriesStuck

 This alert fires if queries are piling up in the query-scheduler.